 - External libraries and plugins – here, we’re talking about all the necessary elements that improve the project, such as functions, features, etc.

 Learn more about what affects the cost of software development from our article.

-Before you become discouraged by the numbers, we should know what these pricing models consist of and how they differ.
-In this way, we can choose the one that best fits our needs and strategy.
+Before you become discouraged by the numbers, you should know what these pricing models consist of and how they differ.
+In this way, you can choose the one that best fits your needs and strategy.